Get a glimpse of CISAC Honors College in Washington, D.C.

 An internship with a security related organization or government agency, in order to gain real-world policy experience.
 Internships served before or during junior year, by approval of the program director, count toward the requirement.
 If students have not served an internship before the summer between junior and senior years, CISAC will assist in placing them and offer a small stipend for living expenses if need is demonstrated.

 Participation in the CISAC Honors College, a two-week program that takes place in Washington, D.C., and on the Stanford campus in September before the start of the fall quarter of senior year.

 Participation in weekly honors seminars throughout the academic year, led by two CISAC instructors and a teaching assistant.

-Research and analysis producing an honors thesis at the end of senior year which makes a substantive contribution to the undersanding of an international security issue.
+Research and analysis producing an honors thesis at the end of senior year that makes a substantive contribution to the understanding of an international security issue.
 Each student's research is directed by an individual adviser specializing in his or her field of study.